Fortress of Solitude

 Singer borrowed heavily from the Reeve films, calling Returns a “spiritual sequel” to the Richard Donner films.
 Avoiding another origin story, he included characters, plots and even the original Superman theme by John Williams in the film.
 Improving on the special effects and bringing the character into a modern setting, Singer’s Superman film was a blend of nostalgia and reinvention.

-Before he became a supervillain in real life, Kevin Spacey played a great comic book one in Superman Returns.
+Before he was cancelled by Hollywood, Kevin Spacey played a great comic book villain in Superman Returns.
 Succeeding Gene Hackman in the role of evil genius Lex Luthor is no easy task, but Spacey (who previously worked with Singer on The Usual Suspects) did a spectacular job here, playing the iconic villain in a cartoony way as he raids the Fortress of Solitude for kryptonite crystals.

 Brandon Routh, who won the role of Superman after a massive casting call, which included well-known and fresh young actors (like Tom Welling), is also an excellent Clark Kent.
 His role as the Man of Steel was so iconic that he was brought back as the same character for three different DCEU shows: Arrow, The Flash, and Legends of Tomorrow.